Kaposvár: Demographics

 Kaposvár is the most populous city in Somogy County and the second most populous city in Southern Transdanubia after Pécs.

-The majority of its population is Hungarian (85.6%) according to the 2011 census.
+The majority of its population is Hungarian (85.6%), according to the 2011 census.
 The largest minority ethnic group is the Roma (2.2%), the second largest are the Germans (1.1%) and third are the Croats (0.2%).

 Religious affiliation of the citizens show a significant Roman Catholic (44.7%) and Greek Catholic (0.2%) and considerable Calvinist (5.4%) and Lutheran (1.5%) communities.
 18.1% are Non-religious.

 Economy

-Kaposvár is still an industrial city and is home to companies such as the Austrian house construction company Wolf System, the Hungarian agricultural company KITE, Turkish textile producer Metyx. and only sugar factory in the country Magyar Cukor Zrt.
+Kaposvár is still an industrial city and is home to companies such as the Austrian house construction company Wolf System, the Hungarian agricultural company KITE, Turkish textile producer Metyx. and the only sugar factory in the country Magyar Cukor Zrt.

 Politics

 The current mayor of Kaposvár is Károly Szita (Fidesz-KDNP).

 The local Municipal Assembly, elected at the 2019 local government elections, is made up of 18 members (1 Mayor, 12 Individual constituencies MEPs and 5 Compensation List MEPs) divided into these political parties and alliances: